serenevoid/serenevoid.github.io/src/content/blog/diy-web-relay-switch-part-1.md

 This is the first post in a blog series documenting the process of ideating, designing, and building a custom solution to meet the needs of myself and my colleagues.
-This will be a bit long that mentioned the mistakes and upgrades I added to the project during each stages.
-So feel free to skip through portions that you don't require.
+This will be a bit long that mentions the mistakes and upgrades I added to the project during each stages.
+So feel free to skip through portions that you feel as less important.

 ### The Spark
 This all started at work when my coworker was testing a remote server.
 She wanted to